 The focus for students in Year 12 is a three-day camp focusing on team building, goal setting and time management, as well as developing confidence, self esteem and strong relationships with College staff.

-In 2014 a Parent and Friends Outdoor Education trip took place.
+In 2014 and 2016 a Parent and Friends Outdoor Education trip took place and another is being planned for 2019.
 This was an exciting and long awaited shortened version of the highlights of the Year 11 Leadership Course.
-This was part of the College’s 25th Year celebrations provided as an opportunity by the College’s Outdoor Education program, and offered unique challenges and opportunities for self-development and leadership enhancement.
+In 2014, it was part of the College’s 25th Year celebrations provided as an opportunity by the College’s Outdoor Education program, and will again offer unique challenges and opportunities for self-development and leadership enhancement.